RPG Playground User Manual

 Game designer

 You design levels, add characters to it, and add cutscenes, dialogues, etc. You work with scenes, stages, scenery and actors.
-Define new functionality with screenplays
+Define new functionality with actions.

 Gameplay scripter

 You can define new actors and add or remove behaviors.
 You can even script new behaviors for actors.
-Define new functionality with LUA scripts.
+Add or change any functionality you want.
+Maybe some day also including editor functionality.

 Artist